 The outlet pipe of the condenser may enter the reflux drum either above or below the liquid level.
 In some cases, it is above the liquid level of the reflux drum so that changes in the level cannot impact the condenser level.
 Besides, the entry point can be below the liquid level so that cold liquid is introduced at the bottom of the reflux drum.
 As well as it provides a better seal to the condenser that avoids gas blow-by scenarios through the condenser.

-If the sub-cooled liquid is introduced above the liquid level, the vapor above the liquid level may collapse when it meets the liquid that resulting in pressure variation.
+If the sub-cooled liquid is introduced above the liquid level, the vapor above the liquid level may collapse when it meets the liquid resulting in pressure variation.

 The pressure equalizing line plays an important role in this type of control.
 It helps to maintain a steady pressure through balancing pressure variations.
 The pressure at the reflux drum may be unsteady without this line.
 This line should be sized for a minute pressure drop.
-Normally, the size pressure equalizing line is in between ½’’ to 2’’.
+Normally, the size pressure equalizing line is between ½’’ to 2’’.

 Fig-2b illustrates the flooded reflux drum method.
 This method directly controls the distillate flow.
-This type of control method usually is avoided for unsteady control unless the product goes to the storage.
+This type of control method usually is avoided for unsteady control unless the product goes to storage.

 Fig-2c illustrates an automatic vent system where a secondary pressure controller PC No.2, a level controller, and a control valve are present in the vent line.
 The setpoint of PC No.2 is normally lower than that of the normal pressure controller (PC No.1).
 If the drum is full, the level controller keeps PC No.2 tripped off and closes the vent valve.
 During drum unflooding (due to accumulation of non-condensable) is sensed by a decrease in drum level.
 The lower activates PC No.2.
 Since the set point of PC No.2 is closed, helping to build up the drum level.
 As soon as the drum refills, the level controller trips PC No.2 and closes the vent valve.